 The Distinction Between Civil and Criminal Cases in Maryland

 The above case took place in Maryland’s criminal justice system.
 These cases are brought by the State of Maryland against those charged with violating the laws of the State.
 If a person is found guilty in a criminal case, they may face jail time, probation, community service, fines, and so forth.
 Separate and apart from the criminal justice system is the civil justice system.

 Cases in civil court are not brought by any government entity but are brought by a party—called the plaintiff—who is claiming that they were injured as a result of the defendant’s negligent conduct.
 If the plaintiff is successful in proving that their injuries were a result of the defendant’s negligent conduct, they may be eligible for monetary compensation for their injuries and related costs.
 It is important to note that, unlike in the criminal justice system, the plaintiff does not need to prove their case “beyond a reasonable doubt.”
 It is sufficient to show that the defendant “more likely than not” caused the accident resulting in the plaintiff’s injuries.
 To learn more, contact a dedicated Maryland personal injury attorney.

 Have You Been Injured in a Maryland Car Accident?

 If you or a loved one has recently been involved in a serious Maryland car accident, you may be entitled to monetary compensation.
 However, there are often insurance companies involved in these cases whose job it is to ensure that the case is settled for as little an amount as possible.
 Do not be afraid to tell the insurance companies “no” if they come to you with a lowball offer.
-Instead, contact one of the dedicated attorneys at the Maryland personal injury law firm of Lebowitz & Mzhen, LLC at 410-654-3600 to set up a free consultation to discuss your case.
+Instead, contact one of the dedicated attorneys at the Maryland personal injury law firm of Lebowitz & Mzhen Personal Injury Lawyers at 410-654-3600 to set up a free consultation to discuss your case.